Greater Cleveland Aquarium: Opening

-Opening

 A new aquarium was conceived in 2009.
 It was originally envisioned as a more ambitious 100000–125000 ft2 facility that would cost more than $50 million.
 However, planning of various forms occurred since the defunct Cleveland Aquarium closed in 1985.
 Although there were competing interests, the driving force behind the project was Jeffrey P. Jacobs, a local developer who envisioned it as being part of the Powerhouse, a complex he owned.

 The eventual facility was a collaboration.
 It was financed by a $2 million loan from the City of Cleveland, a $1.25 million investment from Marinescape, and an $11.75 million investment from the Nautica Phase 2 Limited Partnership, an affiliate of Jacobs Entertainment, Inc. The facility also supported by FirstEnergy and AMPCO, the parking lot operator for the Nautica Complex.

 A ribbon-cutting ceremony was held for the aquarium January 19, 2012, with the aquarium opening to the general public on January 21.

 Jacobs Entertainment, Inc. purchased the aquarium outright in 2014.